Patrick Space Force Base: Transition

-United States Air Force use
+Use under the United States Air Force

 NAS Banana River was transferred to the United States Air Force on 1 September 1948 and renamed the Joint Long Range Proving Ground on 10 June 1949.
 The installation was renamed Patrick Air Force Base in August 1950.

-From 1966 to 1975, the Space Coast was the second most visited spot by VIPs, after Washington, DC, a result of the Space Program.
-A protocol officer was assigned to Patrick to coordinate these visits, about 3 weekly consisting of 10 to 150 people.
+From 1966 to 1975, the Space Coast was the second-most-visited spot by VIPs, after Washington, D.C., due to the Space Program.
+A protocol officer was assigned to Patrick to coordinate these visits, about three weekly, consisting of 10 to 150 people.

 In 1971, the Defense Equal Opportunity Management Institute (DEOMI) was established at Patrick AFB.

 Five of the victims of the Khobar Towers bombing in 1996 were home stationed at Patrick AFB as part of the 71st Rescue Squadron (71 RQS).
-The 71 RQS subsequently relocated to Moody AFB, Georgia in 1997.
+The 71 RQS relocated to Moody AFB, Georgia, in 1997.

 The 9/11 attacks prompted the Air Force to close the heavily used four-lane State Road A1A, which ran immediately in front of the AFTAC Headquarters building.
-A1A was later reopened to two-lane traffic with car inspections, followed by two-lane traffic without inspections until a barrier was constructed in front of the building and the building reinforced with steel and concrete with the windows sealed.
+A1A was later reopened to two-lane traffic with car inspections, followed by two-lane traffic without inspections until a barrier was constructed in front of the building, and the building was reinforced with steel and concrete with the windows sealed.

 In February 2005, the Patrick AFB Officers Club was destroyed by an accidental fire.

-In 2010, the Air Force announced its intention to replace the existing AFTAC building front State Road A1A with a new facility that would cost in the range from $100 to $200 million.
+In 2010, the Air Force announced its intention to replace the existing AFTAC building in front of State Road A1A with a new facility costing $100 million to $200 million.
 At the time of this announcement, this constituted the largest single military construction (MILCON) project in the United States for the Air Force.
-Completed in 2014, the new facility is a 276000 ft2 multistory command and control building with a 38000 ft2 radiochemistry laboratory, 18000 ft2 central utility plant and a 600 space 180000 ft2 parking garage located approximately 1/4 mi west of the original AFTAC headquarters building.
+Completed in 2014, the new facility is a 276000 ft2 multistory command and control building with a 38000 ft2 radiochemistry laboratory, 18000 ft2 central utility plant and a 600-space 180000 ft2 parking garage located approximately 1/4 mi west of the original AFTAC headquarters building.

-US Navy Boeing E-6 Mercury aircraft, part of Operation Looking Glass, were sometimes seen at Patrick AFB during the 2010–11 time frame and were often mistaken by onlookers for the previously retired VC-137 Presidential aircraft (i.e. Air Force One), which looks similar.
+US Navy Boeing E-6 Mercury aircraft, part of Operation Looking Glass, were sometimes seen at Patrick AFB during the 2010–2011 time frame and were often mistaken by onlookers for the previously retired VC-137 Presidential aircraft (i.e. Air Force One), which looks similar.

+Use under the United States Space Force

+Following the establishment of the United States Space Force on 20 December 2019, the base was transferred from the Air Force.
+The facility was due to be renamed Patrick Space Force Base in February or March 2020, but this was postponed due to the COVID-19 pandemic.
+The facility, alongside Cape Canaveral SFS, became the first two facilities to bear the name of the new branch at a ceremony with Vice President Mike Pence on 9 December 2020.